PRIMO WATER CORPORATION ANNOUN - GuruFocus.com

 PR Newswire

-TAMPA, Fla, Jan.
-24, 2023 /PRNewswire/ - Primo Water Corporation (NYSE: PRMW) (TSX: PRMW) (the "Company" or "Primo"), a leading provider of sustainable drinking water solutions in North America and Europe, today announced the appointment of David W. Hass as Chief Financial Officer.
-Mr. Hass is replacing Mr. Jay Wells, who previously announced his planned retirement as Chief Financial Officer, effective April 1, 2023.
-Mr. Wells will assist with the CFO transition through his retirement date.
+TAMPA, Fla., Jan.
+25, 2023 /PRNewswire/ - Primo Water Corporation (NYSE: PRMW) (TSX: PRMW) (the "Company" or "Primo"), a leading provider of sustainable drinking water solutions direct to consumers in North America and Europe, today announced that the Company will release its fourth quarter ended December 31, 2022 and fiscal year 2022 financial results before the markets open on Thursday, February 23, 2023.

-"David is a strategic and purpose-driven leader with an exceptional depth of experience across our business," said Tom Harrington, Chief Executive Officer of Primo. " As David assumes this new role, we will draw on that experience in helping us drive innovation, accelerate growth and propel operational excellence of our differentiated 'Water Your Way' platform."
+Primo will host a conference call, to be simultaneously webcast, on Thursday, February 23, 2023, at 10:00 a.m.
+Eastern Time.
+A question and answer session will follow management's presentation.
+To participate, please call the following numbers:

-Since 2020, Mr. Hass has been Chief Strategy Officer for the Company.
-From 2011 to 2020, Mr. Hass served in various roles with legacy Primo, including Chief Strategy Officer, Vice President of Strategy, Vice President of Financial Planning & Analysis (FP&A), as well as GM of the Canadian Business Unit and the Water Direct Business Unit.
-From 2007 to 2011, Mr. Hass served as Vice President of Consumer Investment Banking at Stifel (formerly Thomas Weisel Partners).
-Prior to that, Mr. Hass served as an Associate in the Client Financial Management practice at Accenture.
+To immediately join the conference call by phone, without operator assistance, please use the following URL to register and be connected into the conference call by automated call back https://bit.ly/3XGBDZk.

 Primo Water Corporation is a leading pure-play water solutions provider in North America and Europe and generates approximately $2.1 billion in annual revenue.
 Primo operates largely under a recurring razor/razorblade revenue model.
 The razor in Primo's revenue model is its industry leading line-up of sleek and innovative water dispensers, which are sold through retailers and online at various price points.
 The dispensers help increase household penetration which drives recurring purchases of Primo's razorblade offering.
 Primo's razorblade offering is comprised of Water Direct, Water Exchange, and Water Refill.
 Through its Water Direct business, Primo delivers sustainable hydration solutions across its 21-country footprint direct to the customer's door, whether at home or to businesses.
 Primo sells dispensers online and in approximately 10,000 retail locations.
 Complementing the dispenser business, Primo offers pre-filled Water Exchange in approximately 17,500 retail locations and approximately 23,500 self-service Water Refill machines at retail locations.
 Primo also offers water filtration units across its 21-country footprint.